mmontone/neo4cl/README.md

 ## Status

-Alpha: it works and there's a test suite, but not all functionality is implemented yet, and it hasn't been fully production-tested.
+Beta: it works and there's a test suite, but not all functionality is implemented yet.

 Working: